About ALKemist Bio

 Isolation and Modification

 Once the T cells are collected, they are isolated and modified in the laboratory.
-Scientists use genetic engineering techniques to introduce a specific T-cell receptor (TCR) into these cells: ALK-001.
-ALK-001 is engineered to recognize a particular antigen or protein found on the surface of cancer cells, which is specific to the patient's type of cancer.
-In the case of ALKemist Bio, they aim to create TCR-T cells that recognize ALK antigens on ALK-positive cancer cells.
+Scientists use genetic engineering techniques to introduce a highly specific T-cell receptor (TCR) into these cells.
+The resulting TCR-T cells (ALK.TCR-T) are engineered to specifically recognize the ALK antigen presented by these cancer cells.

 03